rdi-caveman/AdventOfCode2021/README.md

 Day 14: **Extended Polymerization**  Exponential growth of polymers.
 Find the most and least common elements.
 Day 15: **Chiton**  Find the least risky path through the cave using Dijkstra's algorithm.
 Day 16: **Packet Decoder**  Decode packets within packets from a stream of bits defined in hexadecimal.
 Day 17: **Trick Shot**  Launch probes into a trench.
 How high can you go?
 How many ways?
 Day 18: **Snailfish**  Do the Snailfish homework.
 But what to use, trees, lists, treelists?
+Day 19: **Beacon Scanner** Piece together a map of all beacons by indentify overlaps.
+Location, location location.